What is fear?

 From 9-10 months of life, we already have enough information about how to act in different situations for everything we have seen in our environment, so that we create a small mechanism within us, that is in charge of analyzing and deciding what kind of reaction we should use when something similar happens to us.

-This “file man” takes notes and keeps scrupulously in our memory (mental body) all that he finds in his awakening in life, in what he sees in his parents and in what he records around him, and from here on, whenever he sees himself in front of a potentially dangerous situation, he will turn to the “mind file” to find out what kind of reaction he should use.
+This mental “file man” (it is one of our mind’s programs) takes notes and keeps scrupulously in our memory (mental body) all that he finds in his awakening in life, in what he sees in his parents and in what he records around him, and from here on, whenever he sees himself in front of a potentially dangerous situation, he will turn to the “mind file” to find out what kind of reaction he should use.

 Flee and protect us